-COVID-19 UPDATES: For more about how we are managing COVID-19, including visitor guidelines, information about patient safety, and hospitalization and case data for Michigan Medicine patients and employees, visit our Coronavirus (COVID-19) Update page.
+COVID-19 UPDATES: For more about how we are managing COVID-19, including vaccine distribution and availability, visitor guidelines, information about patient safety, antibody testing, pre-procedure and pre-admissions COVID-19 testing, and other COVID-19 resources, visit our Coronavirus (COVID-19) Update page.

 What is COVID-19?

 COVID-19 (previously known as “2019 novel coronavirus”) is a disease caused by the coronavirus SARS-CoV-2 (an abbreviation for Severe Acute Respiratory Syndrome Coronavirus 2).

 Human coronaviruses are common throughout the world and usually cause mild to moderate illness in people.